openebs/openebs/contribute/design/proposal-cstor-orchestration.md

 # Managing cStor based OpenEBS Volumes.

-This document provides the design details on how the OpenEBS Orchestration Components will create OpenEBS StoragePools and Volumes using OpenEBS cStor storage-engine.
+This document provides the design details on how the OpenEBS Control Plane will create OpenEBS StoragePools and Volumes using OpenEBS cStor storage-engine.

 ## Prerequisites
 - Container Attached Storage or storage for containers in containers.
 [Introduction to OpenEBS](https://docs.google.com/presentation/d/1XPZZx7DYv2ah0Yy_A_CwTVVhZj3Sc0XkSsdQc7BG72I/edit#slide=id.p)